Zuzana Fialová

 Zuzana Fialová (born 17 May 1974 in Bratislava, Czechoslovakia) is a Slovak actress.

 She attended the music and drama department at the Conservatory in Bratislava, and in 1998 graduated acting studies at the drama faculty of the Academy of Performing Arts in Bratislava.
-Currently she is preparing for a graduate degree.
 She is divorced and has a son.

 In 2006, she won the first season of the Slovak version of Dancing with the Stars entitled Let's Dance.

 In January 2011, Fialová was among those injured in the Domodedovo International Airport bombing.